SDA-SE/sda-dropwizard-commons/sda-commons-server-trace/README.md

 When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.
 The same holds for mentioning the trace token in log entries of new threads.
+See the documentation about [concurrency](../sda-commons-client-jersey/README.md#concurrency) on how to transfer this context into another thread.

 ## Usage